 after the HEMA store, you cross a bridge over a canal.
 This is the ring canal of the polder Watergraafsmeer – now also the name of the neighbourhood.

 cycle down from the bridge, along Middenweg.
 The Watergraafsmeer polder is a former lake, and it is 5 metres lower than the surrounding areas.

 pass a park on the right.
-The office towers behind the park are at Amstel Station: you will pass them on the return route.
+The office towers, visible behind the park, are at Amstel Station.
+You will pass them on the return route.

 pass the 18th-century country house Frankendael, with its sculptured fountain.
 The Watergraafsmeer lake was reclaimed around 1630, originally as farmland.

 continue along Midden weg, past interwar and 1950’s housing.
 Tram 9 here follows the route out of the city, originally used in 1881 by the steam tram to Hilversum.

 cross the Kruis laan (at traffic lights).
 This is the centre of the polder, where its two axes meet.

 ‘Middenweg’ means middle road, ‘Kruislaan means’ transverse road.
 The small canal immediately after the traffic lights is one of the original drainage canals.

 go straight on, past the eastern municipal cemetery: note that it is raised, to keep the graves clear of the ground water.